"XMLSplit has saved me immense amounts of time in working with large, unruly

 How Does It Work?

-Rate of execution is constant with respect to size of the file being split because only a small segment is read into memory.
+Rate of execution varies little with respect to size of the file being split because only a small segment is read into memory.

 What's New